-- is disabled and has specific additional needs. - has special educational needs (whether or not they have a statutory education, health and care plan). - is a young carer. - is showing signs of being drawn in to anti-social or criminal behaviour, including gang involvement and association with organised crime groups. - is frequently missing/goes missing from care or from home. - is misusing drugs or alcohol themselves. - is at risk of modern slavery, trafficking or exploitation. - is in a family circumstance presenting challenges for the child, such as substance abuse, adult mental health problems or domestic abuse. - has returned home to their family from care.
+- is disabled and has specific additional needs. - has special educational needs (whether or not they have a statutory education, health and care plan). - is a young carer. - is showing signs of being drawn in to anti-social or criminal behaviour, including gang involvement and association with organised crime groups.

-- is showing early signs of abuse and/or neglect. - is at risk of being radicalised or exploited. - is a privately fostered child. - has an imprisoned parent. - is experiencing mental health, wellbeing difficulties. - is persistently absent from education (including persistently absent for part of the school day). - is at risk of 'honour' based abuse such as FGM or Forced Marriage
+- is frequently missing/goes missing from care or from home. - is misusing drugs or alcohol themselves. - is at risk of modern slavery, trafficking or exploitation. - is in a family circumstance presenting challenges for the child, such as substance abuse, adult mental health problems or domestic abuse. - has returned home to their family from care. - is showing early signs of abuse and/or neglect and/or exploitation. - is at risk of being radicalised or exploited. - is a privately fostered child. - has an imprisoned parent. - is experiencing mental health, wellbeing difficulties. - is persistently absent from education (including persistently absent for part of the school day). - Has experienced multiple suspensions, is at risk of being permanently excluded from schools, colleges and in alternative provision or a pupil referral unit. - is at risk of 'honour' based abuse such as FGM or Forced Marriage